fuankarion/lab_vision/lab8_cnn/Lab8.md

 All images were rescaled to 64x64.

-Convolutional Layer ablation (Notice the final layer,conv 7, is never removed, as it is allways required to have a final layer to transform the ouput of the network into a 1x25 array)
+Convolutional Layer ablation (Notice the final layer,conv 7, is never removed, as it is always required to have a final layer to transform the output of the network into a 1x25 array)

 Layers Removed| Error | Error Top5
 -----|--------------|-----------|-------